 Charlie Brown didn't keep trying to kick Lucy's football out of some inner strength and Horatio Alger resolve we were supposed to admire.
 He did it because he was weak.
 He was flawed, and he couldn't help himself.
 But that's exactly why we love him.

-The reason Violet constantly says My Dad Can Beat Up Your Dad is because she doesn't want anyone to know that she wishes he'd spend more time with her.
+The reason Violet constantly says My Dad Can Beat Up Your Dad is that she doesn't want anyone to know that she wishes he'd spend more time with her.

 The first time we hear it (main time), Snoopy, as "Flashbeagle," goes into a 1980s dance club and shows he has dance moves (and dressed in a "Flashdance" outfit—headband, torn sweats, leg warmers) to the humans there.